7 Day Bali Itinerary For First Timers | How To Spend A Week In Bali

 Luxury: Ametis Villas

 Central Bali is the cultural heart of Bali and the most picturesque side of the island.
 If you don’t want to stay near the beach then consider staying in Ubud.
-Ubud is close to many attractions such as the Monkey Forest, Rice Paddies and you could use it as a link to the Munduk, Mt Batur and Mt Agung areas.
+Ubud is close to many attractions such as the Monkey Forest, Rice Paddies and you could use it as a link to other areas on the island of Bali.

 Places to stay in Ubud